muurid1/MechaCar_Statistical_Analysis/README.md

 #### What data is needed to run the statistical test?

-A  random sample of n > 30 for MechaCar.
+In order to run the statistical test we will need to collect a random sample of n > 30 for MechaCar and their competitor.